You have no items in your cart. Want to get some nice things?Go shopping

-Below we share 11 of the most inspiring occasionally-published or independent magazines that encourage you to slow down and offer ideas for a more meaningful, conscious lifestyle.
+Below we share a handful of the most inspiring occasionally-published or independent magazines that encourage you to slow down and offer ideas for a more meaningful, conscious lifestyle.
 For longer reads, head to our slow living books reading list.

 - Delayed Gratification

 - Flow Magazine

 A list of slow living magazines wouldn’t be complete without Kinfolk.
 This quarterly slow lifestyle publication shares stories around home, work, style and culture and is now sold in over 100 countries worldwide.
 Aimed at creatives and the idea of slow living as pursuing what you really want to be doing, Kinfolk is minimal in style and has a distinct aesthetic.
 The magazine itself is a frequent prop of flatlay and interiors photos on Instagram.
 While good for publicity, co-founder Nathan Williams has raised concerns over stylised shots missing the true meaning of the magazine.
 Speaking to Deezen, he says, ‘it’s all about much deeper values, much deeper experiences, really genuinely spending time with the people that you care about.’

 One for the wanderlusters.
 Suitcase is a quarterly magazine with long form travel stories and insider tips about the places you really want to visit.
 For a slow travel trip, doing your research and ear-marking pages of Suitcase is a lot more exciting than saving links from Tripadvisor.
 The inspiring photography will have you mentally planning your next adventure.